 This module examines Android systems from a forensic perspective

-- Mac, Windows and Linux experience helpful
+- Mac, Linux, Windows experience helpful.

 What Students Will Be Provided With

-White Papers, Presentations, Tools, Images
+White Papers, Presentations, Tools, Images, *Other stuFF

 What Students Should Bring